BrightTALK the obnoxious spammer

 Server considerations

-• Do not deploy to master domain controller first.
+- Do not deploy to a master domain controller first.
 Apply to a secondary domain controllers, then patch master domain controller on following day.

-• Snapshot all VM’s before patching to ensure quick rollback if needed.
+- Snapshot all VM’s before patching or patch after backup routines to ensure quick rollback if needed.

-The above is my outline for patching an organization regardless of size.
-I hope this helps when coming up with your own patching cycle.
+I hope this provides some visibility into my patching strategy and helps you with coming up with your own patching cycle.
 Every patching cycle should be strict and consistent to minimize risk to any organization, but yet flexible to work around business needs.

 Reformatting a flash drive formatted as ISO